aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

 #### Configure _Metadata_ section
 You need to use `AWS::CloudFormation::Init` type to include metadata on an Amazon EC2 instance.
-When your template calls `cfn-init` script, the script will look for resources in metadata section.
+When your template calls the `cfn-init` script, the script will look for resources in metadata section.
 Let's add the metadata to your template:
 ```yaml
   WebServerInstance:
     Type: AWS::EC2::Instance